SU-Bolides/course_2025_slam_pkgs/README.md

 [build_scripts]
 executable = /usr/bin/env python3
 ```
+I don't know why, but if you use some external Python packages with the virtual environment, --symlink-install can not working well so you'll need to colcon build without it.
 #### At the end
 At the end our workspace (without build files) need to look like this:
 - workspace/